babashka/sci/README.md

 ## Usage

-Currently the only API function is `sci.core/eval-string` which takes a string to evaluate and an optional options map.
+The main API function is `sci.core/eval-string` which takes a string to evaluate and an optional options map.

 In `sci`, `defn` does not mutate the outside world, only the evaluation context inside a call to `sci/eval-string`.

-By default `sci` only enables access to the pure non-side-effecting functions in Clojure.
+By default `sci` only enables access to most of the Clojure core functions.
 More functions can be enabled, at your own risk, by using `:bindings`.
 Normally you would use sci's version of `println` but here, for the purposes of demonstration, we use use Clojure's version of `println` instead:

 ``` clojure